hichana/fdna/PROJECT_PLANNING.md

 -x flow config and deploy
     -x init flow.json
     -x add core contracts to repo
-- app
+-x app
-    - sets up env var in dev scripts
-    - has method for constructing mint transaction code for variable data received from nft catalog via user dna building process
+    -x has method for constructing mint transaction code for variable data received from nft catalog via user dna building process
-    - has configuration for using aliased paths in web app modules
-    - has helper to replace string imports to allow for using cadence inside svelte
-    - integrates tailwind css
+    -x has configuration for using aliased paths in web app modules -x has helper to replace string imports to allow for using cadence inside svelte -x integrates tailwind css
-    -x makes a .env available for use in web app and flow.json
-    - integrates prettier, svelte prettier plugin
+    -x makes a .env available for use in web app and flow.json -x integrates prettier, svelte prettier plugin
-    - includes ignore files for git and prettier
+    -x includes ignore files for git and prettier
 - UI
     - user can see a CTA to start building a Flow NFT collection -- includes descriptive text about this project and Web3/Flow, links to marketplaces and projects, and to the four OG Bases FLOATS
     - user can login using Blocto and other wallets